1220812/LAPR2/docs/sprintD/us017/Readme.md

-# US 013 - For an unregistered user to display listed properties
+# US 017 - As a Network Manager I want to list all the deals made

 [Requirements Engineering](01.requirements-engineering/Readme.md)